40 Home Repairs Anyone Can Do

 How to DIY it: Gently tug the loose part of the carpet to find the point where it’s still attached.
 Snip it off as close to the backing as possible and save it.
 Use painter’s tape to surround the repair area.
 Squeeze a heavy bead of carpet seam sealer (about $6 at home centers) into the run.
 Then fill in the hole with the saved fiber, using a screwdriver to press it into the sealer bit by bit until the area looks like the surrounding carpet (below).

 While you’re at it: Vacuum high-traffic areas at least once a week.
 This may sound like a no-brainer, but fabric experts stress that because dirt is abrasive, walking on dirty carpet—even if it looks clean—damages the fibers, making it stain more easily and wear out faster.
-Don’t miss these easy home repairs you can do in just ten minutes.
+Don’t miss these easy home repairs you can do yourself.

 Unclog refrigerator coils